bipin-a/aidi-1100/Assignments/Final_exam.md

 # Instructions:

-1. The questions which do not have an `🔊 Verbal` mark can be skipped and not required to be covered in the verbal explaination.
+1. The questions which do not have `🔊 Verbal` is not required to be covered in the verbal explanation.
 Otherwise, when marked with `🔊 Verbal`, you must explain it.
-2. Give all answers in jot notes.
+3. Give all answers in jot notes.
 Keep it short.
 If you are too verbose, you will lose marks.